islam3zzat/keyifier/README.md

-# Keyifier

 This repository contains scripts that perform the following actions in commercetools Composable Commerce Projects:

 - Querying how many of your resources requires keys.
 - Applying boilerplate `key` values to resources.

+# What is this useful for?

+Import and export functionality in Composable Commerce uses the `key` field as identifiers for resources.
+If your resources do not have a `key` value, they cannot be updated via import and their references may be broken in exported files.

+As the `key` value is optional, resources within your Composable Commerce Project may lack them.

-These scripts are intended to prepare Composable Commerce Projects to use the import and export features in Composable Commerce, as these use `key` values as identifiers when updating resources.
+These scripts apply boilerplate `key` values to resources, which enables you to fully use the import and export functions within Composable Commerce.

-## Set up
+## How do I set this up?

 1. Clone this repository.
 2. Install the dependencies using the command:
     ```bash
     npm install
     ```
-3. Create an [API Client](https://docs.commercetools.com/getting-started/create-api-client) that can manage:
+3. Create a commercetools Composable Commerce [API Client](https://docs.commercetools.com/getting-started/create-api-client) that can manage:
     - Cart Discounts
     - Categories
     - Customers